-It will now be very difficult for Linda to prevail in any court, and clemency – through the Pardons Board and the Governor of Texas – is the only other option.
+After being denied review by the US Supreme Court in June 2010, it will now be very difficult for Linda to prevail in any court.
+Clemency through the Pardons Board and the Governor of Texas is the only other option.

 Linda Carty was convicted and sentenced to die by lethal injection for the 2001 murder of Joana Rodriguez.
-On 16 May 2001, three men broke into the apartment of Rodriguez and her partner Raymundo Cabrera, demanding drugs and cash.
-They abducted Rodriguez and her four-day-old son, Ray, who was later found unharmed in a car, while Rodriguez had suffocated.
+On 16 May 2001, three men broke into the apartment Rodriguez shared with her partner Raymundo Cabrera, demanding drugs and cash.
+They abducted Rodriguez and her four day old son, Ray, who was later found unharmed in a car, while Rodriguez had suffocated.
 The perpetrators struck a deal with the prosecution to save their own lives by trying to shift the blame onto Linda.

 • Failure to spot obvious flaws and inconsistencies in the prosecution case;